-Attention: City Landmarks Commission Public Hearing Procedures for May 2, 2022(PDF, 210KB)
+Attention: City Landmarks Commission Public Hearing Procedures for September 6, 2022(PDF, 92KB)

-Attention: Board of Zoning Appeals/City Planning Commission Public Hearing Procedures for May 9, 2022(PDF, 255KB)
+Attention: Board of Zoning Appeals/City Planning Commission Public Hearing Procedures for September 12, 2022(PDF, 124KB)

-To help businesses stay open while allowing for social distancing, the Department of Planning and Urban Design has been working across the Unified Government to allow your business to better utilize sidewalks, setbacks and off-street surplus parking spaces for dining and retail sales.
+By making all of the COVID-19 emergency ordinances and resolutions permanent, the Department of Planning and Urban Design has been working across the Unified Government to allow your business to better utilize the public right-of-way, sidewalks, setbacks and off-street surplus parking spaces for outdoor service and retail sales.
 Specifically, we encourage each commercial property to repurpose one of it's on-street parking spaces, if available, to be converted into a “parklet”.
-Parklets transform curbside parking into vibrant community space (See COVID-19 Design Standards Guide below).
+Parklets transform curbside parking into vibrant community space (See Streets for People Design Standards Guide below).
 Additionally, the Board of Commissioners (BOC) have expanded where farmer’s markets and mobile vendors (i.e. food trucks, push carts, and mobile markets) are allowed to operate by-right.
 Finally, residential streets can now register with Livable Neighborhoods to designate themselves as “Open Streets” in order to minimize through traffic and provide a safer place for outdoor recreation.

 For more ideas on how to expand your business into the public realm, please see the below resources:

-Below is the full text, including all of the required standards, of each COVID-19 Emergency Ordinance.
-Unless extended by the BOC, all of these emergency ordinances will expire at 11:59PM on June 30th, 2022.
+Below is the full text, including all of the required standards, of each Streets for People Ordinance.

 The purpose of Unified Government’s Complete Streets Ordinance is to accommodate all road users equally by realizing a balanced road and trail network that safely moves people, not just vehicles.
 Furthermore, this Ordinance directs Unified Government Staff to consistently plan, design, construct, operate, and maintain streets to accommodate all road users, including, but not limited to, pedestrians, bicyclists, public transit riders, motorists, emergency responders, and freight and commercial drivers, and people of all ages and abilities, including children, families, older adults, and individuals with disabilities.